ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 ![|700](assets/via-ydkb-21.jpg)

-Then in `DESIGN`, according to the display on the page, select `Use V2 definitios(deprecated)` to ensure that it supports V2 json files.
+Then in `DESIGN`, based on the display on the page, select `Use V2 definitions (deprecated)` to ensure it supports V2 JSON files.
+If the downloaded JSON file name contains the word "v3", then this option does not need to be selected.

 Then use `Load` to load the json file to be recognized and loaded normally.

 ![|700](assets/via-ydkb-22.jpg)